Nstamour-art/XogotDocs/Documentation.docc/Differences.md

-# Differences between Xogot and Desktop Godot
+# Differences between Xogot and Godot

 ## Only gdscript